-- A parallel file system looks just like the file system on your laptop: directories and files, open/close/read/write. - However, a parallel file system does not behave like a conventional file system. - This presentation will highlight 5 key, high-level differences. - We'll revisit these general concepts throughout the day as we cover more specific optimization and usage tips.
+- A parallel file system looks just like the file system on your laptop: - directories and files, open/close/read/write. - However, parallel file systems do not behave like conventional file systems. - This presentation will highlight 5 crucial high-level differences. - We'll revisit these general concepts throughout the day as we cover more specific optimization and usage tips.

-What is unique about HPC I/O? #1: Multiple file systems to choose from on each platform
+What is unique about HPC I/O? #1: You can select between several file systems on each platform